isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 and adult flea stages as it has a protective cover.
 ### 3. Sprinkle the Diatomaceous Earth
 Now, onto the main process using our diatomaceous earth.
 Just like when we were considering cats above, you may use a DE applicator, tied-off sock, or a simple sieve to spread the diatomaceous earth on the identified places.
-The places to concentrate on are�blankets or pet beds  but this must be done with the powder in its dry form to achieve the highest level of effectiveness.
+The places to concentrate on areblankets or pet beds  but this must be done with the powder in its dry form to achieve the highest level of effectiveness.
 Finally, allow the Diatomaceous Earth powder to stand on the sprinkled areas for about 2-3 weeks to kill all the adult fleas and their larvae
 .